Introduction to construction procurement

 Produce your own definition of construction procurement and identify the key tasks that you think are involved in procurement to ensure delivery of a successful project.

-Post your thoughts on the discussion board.
+Post your thoughts in the discussion.

 © Coventry University.
 CC BY-NC 4.0